albertstarfield/projectmaruchitarento/README.md

 bash start.sh

-currently designed only for linux
+currently designed only for archlinux x86 however its possible to port it to arm based device or debian